 Do you know that 87% of online buyers consider price as the most important factor affecting their purchase decision?
 In this scenario, you cannot go wrong with your pricing strategy.
-Price your products too high and you are at the risk of losing your customers.
+If you price your products too high, you are at the risk of losing your customers.
 Price them too low and you are at risk of losing your profits.
-So what is the point of having a great product when you are unable to convince the buyers to purchase it?
+So, what is the point of having a great product when you are unable to convince the buyers to purchase it?

-Luckily, things do not work that way always.
+Luckily, things do not always work that way.

 Psychological Pricing – What is it?

 Psychological pricing works on the principle of how human minds perceive the prices of products.
-It is an approach to target the “sweet spot” on the minds of the customers that triggers their automatic beliefs on seeing the price of a product.
+It is an approach to target the “sweet spot” in the minds of the customers that triggers their automatic beliefs on seeing the price of a product.
 Various leading brick-and-mortar stores have been practicing this pricing strategy for long.
-However, it also ensures remarkable growth in sales and increased profits for e-commerce/dropshipping stores too.
+However, it also ensures remarkable growth in sales and increased profits for ecommerce/dropshipping stores, too.

 #1: The Charm of ‘9’

-The concept works on the foundation of “left-digit effect” wherein the human brain focuses on just the first digit of the price and rounds ‘down’ instead of rounding it ‘up.’
-The strategy works because psychologically, rounding off to 0.99, makes the price appear lower.
+The concept works on the foundation of the “left-digit effect,” wherein the human brain focuses on just the first digit of the price and rounds ‘down’ instead of rounding it ‘up.’
+The strategy works because, psychologically, rounding off to 0.99 makes the price appear lower.
 That means 399.99 appears closer to 300 than it does to 400, though it is not.

-For instance, an item priced $9.99 will appear cheaper to purchasers than $10.00, despite that the difference is just $0.01.
-Consumers tend to see only the first number, i.e., $9, and will perceive it to be more pocket-friendly than $10.
+For instance, an item priced at $9.99 will appear cheaper to purchasers than $10.00, despite that the difference is just $0.01.
+Consumers tend to see only the first number, i.e., $9 and will perceive it to be more pocket-friendly than $10.

 #2: The Right Way to Display the Price Online

-E-commerce pricing strategy works basically in the manner our brains perceive numbers or objects.
-How the human brain conceptualizes sizes of various objects is one approach to price your products.
+Ecommerce pricing strategy works basically in the manner our brains perceive numbers or objects.
+How the human brain conceptualizes the sizes of various objects is one approach to pricing your products.
 You can use this approach to display product prices in a smaller font.
 That is because, in the human brain, VISUAL size often overlaps with NUMERICAL size when they see any object.
 That’s why buyers tend to perceive the price to be less if it is displayed in a smaller font.